Resources for Affiliates

 Center researchers and students have access to the resources of an internationally-acclaimed research university.

 CDE receives funding via a Population Research Infrastructure grant from the Eunice Kennedy Shriver National Institute of Child Health & Human Development (P2C HD047873).
-Our sister center CDHA receives Center Grant funding from the National Institute on Aging (P30 AG017266).
-See how to acknowledge this support.
+CDE's sister center CDHA receives Center Grant funding from the National Institute on Aging (P30 AG017266).

 If your paper benefited from the resources of CDE and/or CDHA, it must be submitted to NIH PubMed Central and linked to the grant(s), or the centers cannot claim any connection to your work.
 In general, any publication should be linked to the center(s) in PubMed Central if it benefited from the resources of the centers, including use of SSCC computing services, DISC library services, grants submission/management services, or the broader intellectual community within the centers (DemSem, student training program, etc.).
 Not all papers of CDE/CDHA affiliates will necessarily need to be linked to the center grants, but we appreciate your citing the grants if you do feel that the work benefited from center resources.